ihower/acts_as_state_pattern/README.txt

   acts_as_state [:foo,:bar]

-You can add :state_column option if column name is not 'state', add :initial_state option if migration has not default value.
+You can add :state_column option if column name is not 'state', add :initial_state option if migration does not specify default value.

-Then we have
+Then we have these method:

-  1 .foo?, bar? methods will return true/false
+1. @model.foo?, @model.bar? return true or false
-  2. foo!, bar! methods will change state
+2. @model.foo!, @model.bar! change model state
-  3. model.current_state
+3. @model.current_state
-  4. Depend on your state column name, `state` and `state=`
+4. Depend on your state column name, `@model.state` and `@model.state=`

 Define state module inside your model class when you need: